TheBoxLtd/shell-lib-ios/README.md

 #### Adding the Screenz Framework

 First of all create the single view application in Xcode.
-After that you must add the ScreenzSDK.framework to the project like the following screenshot
+After that you must add the ScreenzSDK.framework to the project as in the following screenshot

 ![](http://www.mvdforge.com/images/screenz_projectConfigScreen.png)